 If you’re visiting New Zealand and are a dolphin lover (and seriously—who isn’t?) you may have heard that you can swim with the world’s smallest dolphin species off the South Island!
 But before you start furiously searching Reddit for, “swimming with dolphins in Akaroa, New Zealand?
 What’s the best time to see dolphins in Akaroa? […]

-If you’re wondering what to pack for Borneo in September (a great month weather-wise, and a good general list for other months!) here’s the short answer: lightweight short and long sleeves, breathable pants, serious bug spray, quick-dry everything, fully body rain gear, and a dry bag.
+If you’re wondering what to pack for Borneo in September (a great month weather-wise, and a good general list for most other months!) here’s the short answer: lightweight short and long sleeves, breathable pants, serious bug spray, quick-dry everything, fully body rain gear, and a dry bag.
 But that’s just the beginning!
-Borneo is hot, humid, […]
+Borneo is hot, […]

 A river safari in Borneo is one of those experiences that looks unreal in photos—orangutans swinging above the river, elephants on the banks, mist rising off the water at sunrise.
 But it’s also remote, time-intensive to get to, and the jungle = giant leeches, malaria and dengue fever-carrying mosquitos, sudden downpours—you get the picture.
 So […]